josehoras/josehoras.github.io/_posts/2020-02-05-pytorch-is-great.md

 PyTorch has defined several loss functions that you can use.
 You can review them in the [official documentation](https://pytorch.org/docs/stable/nn.html).
 I pick the function [CrossEntropyLoss](https://pytorch.org/docs/stable/nn.html#crossentropyloss) that according to the documentation "combines nn.LogSoftmax() and nn.NLLLoss() in one single class".

 This means that the function applies Softmax to the scores we get out of the model, and then compare these probabilities with the labels to compute our loss.
 Thus, in our scheme above, we go from scores to loss.
-First the loss function is defined
+Here we just define the loss function that we later use in the training loop.

 ```
 loss_fn = nn.CrossEntropyLoss()
 ```

-That we later use in the main training loop.

 ## Optimizer